gazbert/bxbot/README.md

 * Markets to trade on.
 * Trading Strategies to execute.

-It uses XML configuration files.
+It uses [YAML](https://en.wikipedia.org/wiki/YAML) configuration files.
 These live in the [`config`](./config) folder.
 Any config changes require a restart of the bot to take effect.

 Sample configurations for running on different exchanges can be found in the [`config/samples`](./config/samples)folder.